-Coast Fire means you no longer have to save to have a secure traditional retirement.
-Instead, you can safely assume your investments will grow to what you need by the time you reach retirement.
-You’re coasting your way to a traditional retirement!
+Coast FIRE means you no longer have to save for a secure traditional retirement, as you can safely assume your investments will grow to what you need by the time you reach retirement age.

-I’m at Coast Fire right now because if I don’t put any more money into my retirement account, it will still grow enough over the next 30 years to give me $40,000 a year in retirement (assuming a 7% per year growth).
-That, along with my other retirement income (pension, social security, etc.), will be more than enough to give me a happy (though not rich) retirement.
+I’m at Coast FIRE because even if I don’t put any more money into my retirement account, it will still grow enough over the next 30 years to give me $40,000 a year in retirement (assuming a 7% per year growth rate).
+That and my other retirement income (pension, social security, etc.) will provide me with a happy (though not rich) retirement.

 Coast FI as a Milestone